DataDog/documentation/content/en/metrics/custom_metrics/late_metrics.md

 ## Overview

-*What are Late Metrics?* If you are emitting metric points, which posses timestamps that are older than an hour relative to the time of submission, Datadog will classify this metric point as a Late Metric.
+*What are Late Metrics?* If you are emitting metric points, which possess timestamps that are older than an hour relative to the time of submission, Datadog will classify this metric point as a Late Metric.

-**Example**: You emit a metric point at 1PM EST and the timestamp on said metric point reads 10AM EST. This metric point is considered late, as it is delayed by 3 hours relative to the time of submission.
+**Example**: You emit a metric point at 1:00 PM EST and the timestamp on said metric point reads 10:00AM EST. This metric point will be classified as a Late Metric, as it is delayed by 3 hours relative to the time of submission.

 *Why does this matter to the average Datadog Metrics user?* Traditionally, Datadog has not supported Late Metrics, hence the introduction of Late Metric Ingestion will allow you to start monitroing a pleathora of new use-cases with your Datadog Metrics.
 (Outage Recovery, Overwriting Invalid Metrics, and Managing IoT Delays to name a few)